 Group Training Classes

-And as training takes place in an open park area, to keep the classes as controlled as possible, dogs are trained on-leash with a limit of six dogs per class.
+And as Robert’s Responsible Dog Training is run in an open park setting, to keep the classes as controlled as possible, dogs are trained on-leash with a limit of six dogs per class.

-Most dogs work fine in Group Training, but some struggle with the proximity of strange dogs and people, and can react negatively to the experience.
+Most dogs work fine in Group Classes, but some struggle with the close proximity of strange dogs and people, and can react negatively to the experience.

 - The dog may be fearful and spend the class with tail tucked between its legs and hiding behind its owner

-- The dog may be anxious, barking and lunging at other dogs and possibly other class members and the instructor
+- The dog may be anxious, barking and lunging at other dogs and possibly other class members and the trainer

 - The dog may become aggressive, similar to above, only in a “fight” rather than “flight” mode.

-If you have a reactive dog, then my Group Training Classes may not be appropriate for you and your dog.
+If you have a reactive dog, then Group Training Classes might not be appropriate for you and your dog.

-Footnote: my rescue lab, Jet, came with “baggage” when adopted as a two-and-half-year-old (we were his fourth family).
-Five years on, Jet is still reactive, but with patience, persistence and positive training, he’s also a much-loved family dog.
+Footnote: Robert’s rescue dog, Jet, came with “baggage” when he was adopted as a two-and-half-year-old.
+Five years on, Jet is still reactive in certain situations, but with patience, persistence and positive training, he is also a much-loved family dog.

 Contact Robert about Group Training Classes >>>